Install

 | bluenviron/mediamtx:1-ffmpeg-rpi | ✔️ | ✔️ |

 The base image does not contain any utility, in order to minimize size and frequency of updates.
-If you need additional software (like curl, wget, GStreamer), you can build a custom image by using the MediaMTX image as a base stage, by creating a file name Dockerfile with this content:
+If you need additional software (like curl, wget, GStreamer), you can build a custom image by creating a file named Dockerfile with this content:

 FROM bluenviron/mediamtx:1 AS mediamtx